The First Domain Name Registered

 What significance does Symbolics.com hold in internet history?

 Symbolics.com holds immense historical significance as the first-ever registered domain name.
-Its registration marked the beginning of the domain name system (DNS) and paved the way for the internet’s commercialization and widespread adoption.
+Its registration marked the beginning of the domain name system (DNS) and paved the way for the Internet’s commercialization and widespread adoption.

 Who owns Symbolics.com now?

-An investor group based in Irvine, CA currently owns Symbolics.com.
+An investor group based in Irvine, CA, currently owns Symbolics.com.
 Each year, several hundred thousand people visit this piece of Internet history.

 How many .com domains exist today?